 Additive – Use simple sounds like sine waves and filtered complex waves.
 By keeping the sounds simple, you have more room in the mix to add timbres without over-complicating the sound.
 (See Blog: Methodical Synthesis)

-Hybrid – Sounds consist of contrasting yet complimentary sounds.
+Hybrid – Sounds consist of contrasting yet complementary sounds.
 For example, you might combine an FM sound with an Additive sound because FM is usually inharmonic and additive is usually harmonic.
 You might combine a familiar sound like a violin with an alien sound like a modulated wavetable, or an analog sound with a digital sound.
 (See Blog: Methodical Synthesis)

 Splitting – The process of breaking one complex sound into multiple simpler sounds, treating them individually, and processing them again together.
-This technique may merit the use of spectrum analyzers, noise gates, and band pass filters.
+This technique may merit the use of spectrum analyzers, noise gates, and bandpass filters.
 The first example below is my complex source.
 The second example is my split stack.

 METHODS OF DOUBLING